Calypso90/Calypso90/README.md

 ###

-<p align="center">Hey, my name is Calypso and I'm transitioning from the arts into tech.
-I'm originally from South Florida and recently moved up to Georgia.
-I love building fun, user friendly web applications with clean designs .
-In my free time I enjoy gaming, painting, watching anime, exploring  local spots, and learning something new.</p>
+<p align="center">Hi, my name is Calypso.
+I'm a software developer, originally from South Florida and now based in Georgia.
+I love creating fun, user-friendly web applications with clean, aesthetic designs..
+I have a unique blend of experience in both theatre and software development, I bring a diverse skill set to any project I undertake.
+My background in technical theatre has honed my ability to manage complex projects, coordinate with multidisciplinary teams, and maintain meticulous attention to detail under tight deadlines.
+In software development, I have applied these organizational skills to coding, developing proficiency in languages such as JavaScript and TypeScript.
+This combination of creative problem-solving and technical acumen allows me to approach challenges from multiple angles, delivering innovative solutions that are both practical and efficient.</p>

 ###